ghowland/LawOfInformationLocality/README.md

 A unique set of information is created any time you abstact any state into a single entity.
 This could be an environment in a moment of time (fixed state for that moment), or it could be a physical unit (such as a hard drive) in a given moment.

 Uniqueness requires constraint, so if you had a physical unit (such as a disk drive) you could consider either a given moment, or a set of moments (total life-span of this drive) as one unique set of state.

 However, if you choose the total life-span of this physical disk drive's state, how much of that local-data do you have access to?
 Only that local data will be included in the unique state.
 The maximum local-data available is always in the "now" moment, when one can actually look for data, and then look for related data, and so on.

-However, a unique set of information can be created from any set of information, but there are obvious limits to what local-data is available for a given set of data.
+No matter how one creates their unique set of information can be created from any set of information, but there are obvious limits to what local-data is available for a given set of data.

 If you have more than 1 physical thing, then you must consider the set of them as a given unique state.
 The important thing for qualifying uniqueness for this Law is that nothing can be anonymous, nothing can be random, we are talking about a particular set of information, that is a local set of information.